 - Add the garlic, thyme, rosemary, and crushed red pepper flakes.
 Cook for another minute until fragrant.

 - Stir in the quinoa and broth.
 Increase heat to high and bring mixture to a boil.
-Reduce heat to low, cover, and cook for about 15 minutes, until most of the liquid has been absorbed by the quinoa.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.